 - Lastly, a good locksmith should be able to answer all related questions.

-If you feel like you’ve been a subject of fraud during a locksmith callout, then you should call the Federal Trade Commission or fill out an online complaint to at www.ftc.gov
+If you feel like you’ve been a subject of fraud during a locksmith callout, then you should contact the Commerce Commission and fill out an online complaint form at comcom.govt.nz/make-a-complaint/complaint-form

 Ross Galt Ltd having been helping locals throughout Canterbury for over 40 years’, and our locksmith business has always held a good reputation.
 We have had several calls from people who have realised they have been duped and we fear ourselves that more and more people will be taken advantage of.
 Stay safe out there Christchurch, and make sure you do your research.